scanner-research/scanner/docs/quickstart.rst

 Here, we say that the `FrameColumn` indicated by `frame` should read from the column 'frame' in the table 'table_name'.
-Similarly, we specify that the output table indicated by 'output_frame' should be called 'resized_table'.
+Similarly, we specify that the output table indicated by `output_frame` should be called 'resized_table'.
 In this example, we only define one job, but Scanner can process multiple jobs at the same time (given they use the same computation graph).
 When many jobs are provided, Scanner will process them all in parallel.